-Let $k$ be a field and for any integer $n\geq 1$ denote by $\A^n(k)$ and $\P^n(k)$ the affine and projective spaces over $k$.
-For an integer $m\geq 1$, let $\mu_{m}$ denote the group of $m$-th roots of unity generated by $\zeta_m$, which is assumed to be contained in $k$.
+Let $k$ be a field and for any integer $n\geq 1$ denote by $\A_k^n$ (resp. $\P_k^n$) the affine (resp. projective) space over $k$.
+When $k$ is an algebraically closed field, we will drop the subscript.
+For any integer $\ell \geq 1$, let $\mu_{\ell}$ denote the group of $\ell$-th roots of unity generated by $\xi_m$, which is assumed to be contained in $k$.